fspreen/notes/C++/Objects and Classes.md

 Static methods can be defined like regular methods.
 Do not have a `this` pointer and can access only static member variables or static functions.

-* [ ] Can a static method access private member variables of an object it creates if the object is the same type as the class?
+(However, a static method can access private member variables if it creates an object of the same type as its class.)